LGN520/farreach-public/docs/netreach-v4.md

 					+ optype: GETREQ, PUTREQ, DELREQ, SCANREQ
 					+ TODO: We treat the most significant 4B of key as int32_t for range matching -> need conversion between little-endian and small-endian for the 4B of each key
 				- NOTE: we use different udp.dstPort under the same egress port to simulate different egress ports
+		* Stage 3 (need_recirculate == 0)
-		* Stage 2: ig_port_forward_tbl (op_hdr.optype -> op_hdr.optype)
+			- ig_port_forward_tbl (op_hdr.optype -> op_hdr.optype)
-			- optype: GETREQ, PUTREQ, DELREQ, GETRES_LATEST_SEQ, GETRES_DELETED_SEQ
+				+ optype: GETREQ, PUTREQ, DELREQ, GETRES_LATEST_SEQ, GETRES_DELETED_SEQ
-			- Add inswitch_hdr to FarReach packet
+				+ Add inswitch_hdr to FarReach packet
+		* Stage 4 (need_recirculate == 0)
-		* Stage 3: ipv4_forward_tbl (optype, ingress port, dstip -> egress port)
+			- ipv4_forward_tbl (optype, ingress port, dstip -> egress port)
 				- optype: GETRES, GETRES_LATEST_SEQ_INSWITCH, GETRES_DELETED_SEQ_INSWITCH
 				- For normal responses from server: set egress port to corresponding client
 				- For GETRES_LATEST_SEQ/GETRES_DELETED_SEQ + INSWITCH from server
 					- Set egress port as ingress port to forward original packet to the same egress pipeline
 					- Clone the original packet to corresponding client by clone_i2e for normal GETRES
 				- NOTE: responses in ingress pipeline must come from server; switch-issues responses must in egress pipeline
 	+ Egress pipeline
 		* TODO: If with stage limitation, CM and cache_frequency can be placed into any stage
 		* Stage 0 (4 ALU)